therealfuntimeswithdanny/MBD/README.md

 # More info
 #1 You may not download nor upload my photos.<br>
-#2 I Own all the rights to my photos
+#2 I own all the rights to my photos